ijmccallum/life-dashboard/README.md

 TODO: (one main TODO at a time!)

- - Get the expo build running
+ - Get the expo build running (set up yarn workspaces to handle monorepo packages then run expo and hope)

  When importing a component from one of the other packages the expo build (webpack) throws an error when compiling.
 However moving that same component into the expo build folder lets it work.
 Something to do with the way learna works vs expo.
 There's an example repo that uses yarn workspaces that seems to work... hmm.s